javascript-tutorial/en.javascript.info/6-binary/02-text-decoder/article.md

 # TextDecoder and TextEncoder

 What if the binary data is actually a string?
+For instance, we received a file with textual data.

 The build-in [TextDecoder](https://encoding.spec.whatwg.org/#interface-textdecoder) object allows to read the value into an an actual Javascript string, given the buffer and the encoding.